 Next, let's travel to Venice.
 The average rate of land subsidence is about 1mm/year, largely due to the consolidation of the sediment and pumping of aquifers.
 This low amount is at odds with reports of crumbling building foundations and regular flooding of city monuments.
 What is going on?

 Venice has a long legacy of devastating flooding and the severe threat of sea level rise rendering the historic city uninhabitable, and, potentially destroying art and architectural treasures and spoiling a major tourism industry.
 Today, the average elevation of Venice is close to sea level.
 The city lies in a location with a moderate (certainly not large) tidal range of less than one meter.
 Yet, high tides regularly cause flooding.
 In fact, flooding driven by high tides submerges the lowest 14 percent of the city four times a year.
 The situation is where it is today in part because the land the city is built upon is rapidly subsiding due largely to the removal of groundwater.
 The city subsided 12 centimeters in the two decades before 1970.
-The old buildings are constructed on wooden pilings that sink into the mud making them even more susceptible to subsidence.
+The old buildings are constructed on wooden pilings that sink into the mud, making them even more susceptible to subsidence.
 With so much at stake, the city is fighting back.
 Construction is well underway in the MOSE (Modulo Sperimentale Elettromeccanico, Experimental Electromechanical Module) project to construct giant barricades to keep floodwater from the Adriatic Sea out of the city.
-The flood control system will consist of 78 giant barriers that will rise out of the water when flood waters threaten and prevent water from entering the three entry points to the lagoon.
+The flood control system will consist of 78 giant barriers that will rise out of the water when floodwaters threaten and prevent water from entering the three entry points to the lagoon.
 The barriers are like giant airbags inflated by air that fills in response to the water level.
 Once the threat passes, the barriers will fill with water and be lowered back to the seabed.
 The project has suffered numerous delays and there is growing frustration that it will be too little too late when it is completed, hopefully in 2021.
 Meanwhile, the floods continue.

 The following video provides an overview of engineering in the Netherlands designed to combat sea level rise.